Untemplater Interview: Seth Godin

 The debut of our Untemplater Video Interview Series is with none other than Seth Godin!
 Seth was gracious enough to chat with us about entrepreneurship, the value of an MBA, the best way to start a company, and his new book Linchpin.

-Read below to see the full list of questions that I ask Seth and short excerpts of his answers:
+Read below to see the full list of questions that I got to ask Seth and short excerpts of his answers:

 Can you tell us about your first entrepreneurial experience?